 Consider a travel booking mobile app.
 On that app, a user usually applies a coupon code after they have decided the travel.
 But an exploratory test could be that the coupon was applied and then the user decided to do more of exploring and then change the travel details.

-For exploratory testing, there are no scripted test cases, there is just a clear motive which can be written in a notebook.
-This testing is important though because your users are not going to use your app according to how you scripted it.
-They will use their brains and have the tendency to go about exploring your app without following a standard protocol.
+There are no scripted test cases in exploratory testing.
+This testing is essential because your users will not use your app according to how you scripted it.
+They will use their brains and tend to explore your app without following a standard protocol.
 Sometimes, it is during this testing that major app crashes and security issues are uncovered.

 9. Interruption Testing